Chaim Potok: Literary career

 In 1967, Potok published The Chosen, which won the Edward Lewis Wallant Award and was nominated for the National Book Award.
-Potok wrote a sequel to The Chosen in 1969, entitled The Promise, which details the issues of the value and identity between Orthodox and Hasidic Jews.
+Potok wrote a sequel to The Chosen in 1969, entitled The Promise, which details issues of value and identity between Orthodox and Hasidic Jews, and Reconstructionist Jews who see themselves as following the spirit but not the letter of traditional Judaism.
 This book won the Athenaeum Literary Award the same year of its publication.
-Not long afterward the Jewish Publication Society appointed him as its special projects editor.
-In 1972, he published My Name is Asher Lev, the story of a boy struggling with his relationship with his parents, religion and his desire to be an artist.
+Not long afterward the Jewish Publication Society appointed Potok as its special projects editor.
+In 1972, he published My Name is Asher Lev, the story of a boy struggling with his relationship with his parents, religion and his desire to be an artist.In 1974 the Jewish Publication Society appointed Potok as its special projects editor, a position he held for the rest of his life.
 In 1975, he published In the Beginning.
-From 1974 until his death, Potok served as a special projects editor for the Jewish Publication Society.
 During this time, Potok began translating the Hebrew Bible into English.
-In 1978, he published his non-fiction work, Wanderings: Chaim Potok’s Story of the Jews, a historical account of the Jews.
+In 1978, he published his non-fiction work, Wanderings: Chaim Potok’s History of the Jews, a historical account of the Jewish people.
 Between 1978 and 1989, Potok contributed articles to Moment Magazine.
 Potok described his 1981 novel The Book of Lights as based on his experiences as a chaplain in Korea during the war.
-He said “it reshaped the neat, coherent model of myself and my place in the world.”
+He said his time there “reshaped the neat, coherent model of myself and my place in the world.”

 His novel The Chosen was made into a film released in 1981, which won the most prestigious award at the World Film Festival, Montreal.
 Potok had a cameo role as a professor.
 The film featured Rod Steiger, Barry Miller, Maximilian Schell and Robby Benson.
 It also became an Off-Broadway musical and was adapted as a stage play by Aaron Posner in collaboration with Potok, which premiered at the Arden Theatre Company in Philadelphia in 1999.

 Potok's 1985 book Davita's Harp is his only novel featuring a female protagonist; Davita returned in his Old Men at Midnight (2001).
 In 1990, he published a sequel to My Name is Asher Lev titled The Gift of Asher Lev.
 It won the National Jewish Book Award for Fiction.
 Potok wrote many plays, among them Sins of the Father and Out of the Depths.
 In 1992, Potok completed another novel, I Am the Clay, about the courageous struggle of a war-ravaged Korean family.
 His 1993 illustrated children's book The Tree of Here was followed by The Sky of Now (1995), both illustrated by Tony Auth, and a short story collection for young adults, Zebra and Other Stories (1998).